kakun45/xeniyas-Isochrone-front/README.md

 - account for time spent for transfer the trains
 - toggle express trains on and off
 - search within polygons to show accessibility and amenities (POI, ER, hospitals, groceries, schools)
-- colorcode based on types of transport used, time, reach, etc.
+- colorcode based on types of: transport used, time, reach, etc.
 - support cycling, busses, ferry, LIRR, Metro North. etc.
 - sidewalks and intersections would go in there too for transfers
-- caching for Mapbox API responses
+- caching for Mapbox API responses for a slider
 - implementing functionality for placeholders for OAuth
 - find other public transport date to expand and calculate any region, not just NYC
 - add trains tracking live.